Malcolm Pasley: Fellowships and academic awards

+Scope of his literary work

-Pasley wrote of many German authors, with his initial works on the German language, Nietzsche in particular, gaining him much fame.
+Pasley wrote about many German authors, with his initial studies of the German language, Nietzsche in particular, gaining him much fame.
 Pasley's work in this area was pioneering; his book Germany: A Companion to German Studies, first published in 1972, is still in heavy demand.

 Kafka

-Pasley is best known for his work on the Kafka writings.
-He began studying Kafka in the early part of his career and was introduced to Marianne Steiner born Pollak, Kafka's niece and daughter of his sister Valli, by her son Michael, who was a student at Oxford.
+Pasley is best known for his scholarship of the Kafka writings.
+He began studying Kafka in the early part of his career and was introduced to Marianne Steiner, Kafka's niece and daughter of his sister Valli, by her son Michael, who was a student at Oxford.
 Through this friendship Pasley became the key adviser to Kafka's heirs.
 Pasley regarded Kafka as "a younger brother".

-In 1956, Salman Schocken and Max Brod placed Kafka's works in a Swiss vault due to concerns surrounding unrest in the Middle East and the safety of the manuscripts, which were with Brod in Tel Aviv.
+In 1956, Salman Schocken and Max Brod placed Kafka's works in a Swiss bank vault due to concerns surrounding unrest in the Middle East and the safety of the manuscripts, which were with Brod in Tel Aviv.
 After significant negotiation, Pasley took personal possession of Kafka's works that were in Brod's possession.
 In 1961, Pasley transported them by car from Switzerland to Oxford.
 Pasley reflected on the adventure as one that "made his own hair stand on end".